ClimateCompatibleGrowth/CORE-WESM/docs/index.rst

 CORE-WESM
 =========

 This is the documentation of the COunty-REsolved Whole Energy System Model for Kenya (**CORE-WESM**).
-The CORE-WESM is a whole energy system model of Kenya with a representation of each of Kenya's 47 counties.
+CORE-WESM is a whole energy system model of Kenya with a representation of each of Kenya's 47 counties.

 Background
 ==========

-The CORE-WESM has been developed to support the integration of county and national energy planning in Kenya in line with the Integrated National Energy Planning (INEP) process.
-The model aims to support the integration of county energy plans (CEPs) and priorities into county-national integrated energy planning process.
+CORE-WESM has been developed to support the integration of county and national energy planning in Kenya in line with the Integrated National Energy Plan (INEP) process.
+The model aims to support the integration of county energy plans (CEPs) and priorities into the county-national integrated energy planning process.
 It does not intend to replace modelling to inform CEP development.

-More information on the context and background to the model can be found in this `scoping report`_ and `preprint`_.
+More information on the context and background to the model can be found in this `scoping report`_ and `preprint2`_.

 Overarching approach and workflow
 =================================
-The CORE-WESM is a county-disaggregated version of the open-source whole energy system model OSeMOSYS-Kenya.
+CORE-WESM is a county-disaggregated version of the open-source whole energy system model OSeMOSYS-Kenya.
 OSeMOSYS-Kenya is a linear optimization model built using the open-source modelling framework OSeMOSYS.
-The development and application of the CORE-WESM model is based on a workflow with two overarching steps:
+The development and application of CORE-WESM is based on a workflow with two overarching steps:

 #.
 The creation of a county-resolved model input data set based on the disaggregation of OSeMOSYS-Kenya and inclusion of different county-level data.